To look into harassment charge against CJI, 3 judge panel set up

 "This is going to be an in-house procedure which does not contemplate representation of advocate on behalf of parties.
 It is not a formal judicial proceeding," Justice Bobde said.

-He clarified that there is no time frame to to complete the inquiry and future course of action will depend on "what comes out of the inquiry" which will be "confidential".
+He clarified that there is no time frame to complete the inquiry and future course of action will depend on "what comes out of the inquiry" which will be "confidential".

 A three-judge bench headed by CJI on Saturday had held an unprecedented hearing in the wake of allegations made against Justice Gogoi.